Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Discussion

 \subsection{The Evaluation-Optimisation Gap}

-The format dependence documented in Section~\ref{sec:format-crisis} and the scaffold effects documented in Section~\ref{sec:scaffold-discussion} share a common root in evaluation-context specificity.
-When safety evaluations conducted via direct API in a fixed response format become the target of alignment optimisation, the resulting safety behaviours may be calibrated to the evaluation context rather than to the underlying construct~\cite{strathern1997improving}.
-The measure becomes the target, and in doing so ceases to be a good measure.
-Format dependence is a direct consequence of this dynamic; scaffold degradation is a partially overlapping consequence, driven primarily by format conversion (40--89\% of the effect) with a residual component reflecting genuine reasoning disruption under task decomposition.
+Format dependence (Section~\ref{sec:format-crisis}) and scaffold effects (Section~\ref{sec:scaffold-discussion}) share a common root: evaluation-context specificity.
+When safety evaluations conducted via direct API in a fixed response format become the target of alignment optimisation, the resulting safety behaviours calibrate to the evaluation context rather than to the underlying construct~\cite{strathern1997improving}.
+Format dependence is the direct consequence; scaffold degradation is the partially overlapping one, driven primarily by format conversion (40 to 89\% of the effect), with a residual reflecting genuine reasoning disruption under task decomposition.

-Format dependence is the measurement-side consequence: safety behaviours optimised against MC evaluation contexts produce format-specific response patterns that succeed in evaluation and fail in open-ended deployment (Section~\ref{sec:format-dependence}).
-Scaffold degradation is the deployment-side consequence: when agentic scaffolds change the effective evaluation context, properties consistent with context-specific patterns are selectively exposed, as evidenced by the depth-of-encoding gradient (Section~\ref{sec:depth-encoding-def}) and the property-specific invocation mechanism (Section~\ref{sec:semantic-invocation}).
+Safety behaviours optimised for MC evaluation contexts produce format-specific response patterns that succeed in evaluation but fail in open-ended deployment (Section~\ref{sec:format-dependence}); and when agentic scaffolds change the effective evaluation context, properties tied to particular evaluation contexts become selectively exposed, producing the depth-of-encoding gradient (Section~\ref{sec:depth-encoding-def}) and the property-specific invocation mechanism (Section~\ref{sec:semantic-invocation}).